rugbyprof/4883-Programming_Techniques/Assignments/A04/README.md

 -  your `username` and
 -  your `online judge id`.

 The id is an integer similar to: `845581` (this is mine).
+You find it under the `MyAccount` link.
 After you get registered go and update the class roster with both of those values.

 <a href="https://docs.google.com/spreadsheets/d/1jAkhTTA8b8BxF5ckkyct44jOz8PNmREB9QxGERVDSeY/edit?usp=sharing"><img src="https://www.gstatic.com/images/branding/product/2x/sheets_2020q4_48dp.png" width="30">Class Roster</a>